This post may contain affiliate links. Please read my disclosure for more info.

 Add sweetened condensed milk

-Once the coffee stops dripping, give it a gentle stir to mix in the condensed milk before pouring it over a large glass of ice.
+After the coffee finishes dripping, gently stir in the condensed milk, then pour it over a big glass of ice.
+Enjoy your cool, creamy treat!

 Cleaning The Vietnamese Dripper

-Give it a rinse under hot water or pop it in the dishwasher as it’s dishwasher safe.
+Just rinse it with hot water or toss it in the dishwasher – it’s totally safe!

 Frequently Asked Questions